 While any cell line authentication service or valid internal method can be used for this purpose, Penn State College of Medicine has secured discounted rates for Penn State researchers from any campus for human cell line authentication with Genetica, a commercial company.

 In order to receive the negotiated discounts for their services, samples must be submitted with a University-specific form and following Genetica’s requirements.

 Cell line authentication services are currently only available for human cell lines, as appropriate standardized STR tests for cell lines from other species are not yet validated as of July 2016.

 Submitting Samples to Genetica

-- See Genetica sample submission and shipping guidelines for STR profiling, PCR mycoplasm and MSI testing (available in Box; Penn State Access ID login required)
+- See Genetica sample submission and shipping guidelines for STR profiling, PCR mycoplasm and MSI testing (in OneDrive; Penn State Access ID login required)

-- Download University-specific Cell Line Authentication Test Submission Form (available in Box; Penn State Access ID login required)
+- Download University-specific Cell Line Authentication Test Submission Form (in OneDrive; Penn State Access ID login required)

 First-time users of the Genetica services need to establish an account by emailing the completed Cell Line Authentication Test Submission Form for their first test submissions to CellLine@labcorp.com, leaving both the Genetica Account Number and the Purchase Card information fields blank.

 Genetica will then assign a unique Genetica Account Number, which will be used to retrieve results online once they are ready.
 That account number must also be used on subsequent test sample submission sheets.